Egremont/kivy-tutorial/README.md

 # kivy-tutorial
-Playing around with the Kivy tutorials.
+Playing around with the PONG game from the Kivy tutorial.

 ## Border collision detection
 * Stop paddle from moving off the screen